2020-2021 USAP Field Season

 Thwaites Interdisciplinary Margin Evolution (TIME): the role of shear margin dynamics in the future evolution of the Thwaites Drainage Basin

 Dr. Poul Christoffersen

 Supporting Stations: McMurdo Station

-The Thwaites Interdisciplinary Margin Evolution (TIME) project will test the overarching hypothesis that shear-margin dynamics may exert powerful control over the evolution of ice flow in the Thwaites Drainage Basin.
+The Thwaites Interdisciplinary Margin Evolution (TIME) project is a part of the International Thwaites Glacier Collaboration (ITGC), a multi-disciplinary effort led by the U.S. and U.K. Antarctic programs.
+The project will test the overarching hypothesis that shear-margin dynamics may exert powerful control over the evolution of ice flow in the Thwaites Drainage Basin.
 The work will combine geophysical data collection on the Eastern Shear Margin (ESM) of Thwaites Glacier with shear margin modeling and basin-scale numerical investigations of future sea-level contributions.
-Field work includes instrument installations, active seismic experiments, and radar surveys.
+Fieldwork includes data collection from passive seismic instrument arrays, active seismic experiments, and radar surveys.

 Field Season Overview

 This season the team will flag or reset passive seismic, radar, and GPS instrumentation installed at four separate field locations in the eastern shear margin of Thwaites Glacier during the 2019-20 field season, and collect repeat campaign-style GPS measurements at designated locations.
 The NSF priority for science support tasking in West Antarctica in 2020-21 is to manage or recover scientific instruments to maintain their viability for future seasons.
 This scope of work will be accomplished by ASC contractor staff and one technician provided by UNAVCO and PASSCAL agencies utilizing existing fuel inventories established in West Antarctica during the 2019-20 field season.